Wednesday, December 21, 2005

 We Christians have the responsibility, even the necessity, of emptying ourselves so that others may be filled.
 Only by relinquishing our rights, within limits, can reconciliation be achieved, a relationship started or restarted, and true fellowship enjoyed together."

-For he is our peace, who has made us both one, and has broken down the dividing wall of hostility, by abolishing in his flesh the law of commandments and ordinances, that he might create in himself one new man in place of the two, so making peace, and might reconcile us both to God in one body through the cross, thereby bringing the hostility to an end.
+For he is our peace, who has made us both one, and has broken down the dividing wall of hostility, by abolishing in his flesh the law of commandments and ordinances, that he might create in himself one new man in place of the two, so making peace, and might reconcile us both to God in one body through the cross, thereby bringing the hostility to an end."In the case of two believers, it falls to the person who first becomes aware of the situation, to do something about it.
+As with the case of Christian and non-Christian, one's being in the right has very little to do with the issue: fellowship and community are at stake.
+Whether you fell that you're "always the one" who has to get the ball rolling, the issues at stake are the preservation of fellowship and not providing Satan with footholds from where he can launch greater attacks."

 --Ephesians 2:14-16 RSV